sings257/Safar-Thesis/README.md

 # Safar-Thesis
 Process website for MFA Design Technology Thesis Studio.

+Overview of the project.